 Students must return any HCS-issued electronic device, case (if provided) and charger to HCS in the same condition in which it was provided.
 Students may NOT apply any stickers or write on the electronic device.
 Students are personally responsible for any and all damage to the device, including damage that occurs at school, unless the damage is accidental or through no fault of the student.
-Students are responsible for theft or loss.
-In case of loss or theft, students will be charged for the replacement of the lost equipment unless a police report is filed and communicated to HCS staff.
+Students are responsible for loss due to negligence or carelessness and may be charged for the lost device.
+In case of reported theft, students may be charged unless a police report is filed and communicated to HCS staff or a report is made to HCS school security staff.

-Students may not allow any other individual(s) to use the electronic device or accessories that have been provided to them by HCS.
+Students may not allow any other individual(s) to use the electronic device or accessories that have been provided to them by HCS, including family members.

 If the student leaves the Division for any reason during the year, the student must return the electronic device and accessories.
-If the electronic device is not returned, the student will be charged for replacement of the lost equipment.
+If the electronic device is not returned, the student will be charged for replacement of the equipment.